Portugal in the Eurovision Song Contest 2008: Competing entries

 Ten producers were invited by RTP for the competition.
-The producers worked in coordination with their selected composers on the songs which were required to be created and submitted in the Portuguese language by 22 February 2008 in its final versions, while its performers were chosen by RTP.
+The producers worked in coordination with their selected composers on the songs which were required to be created and submitted in Portuguese by 22 February 2008 in its final versions, while its performers were chosen by RTP.
 The selected producers were revealed between 24 and 30 January 2008, while the competing artists were revealed between 25 January and 15 February 2008.